inspire-eu-validation/data-hy/cc-gml-hy-p/README.md

 | ----------------------------------------------------------------- | -------- |
 | [gml-hy-p.basic-test](gml-hy-p.basic-test.md)  | Draft  |

 More test cases to be added.
+This will be very similar to the [Hydro Network conformance class](../cc-hy-n/README.md).

 ## XML namespace prefixes <a name="namespaces"></a>